wp-plugins/spider-faq/readme.txt

 4.3.4  Width.
 Define the width of the question area.

 4.3.5  Font Size.
-Define the font size of the questions text.
+Define the font size of the questions text for FAQ section.

 4.3.6  Text Width.
 Define the width of the questiontext block (percentage).